 Before buying furniture, asking yourself these questions may prevent hasty decisions.
-It would be sad to spend a lot of money, only to be overcome by buyer's remorse as soon as the eagerly awaited purchase is delivered.
+It would be sad to spend a lot of money, only to be overcome by the buyer's remorse as soon as the eagerly awaited purchase is delivered.

-At that point there are two unpleasant choices: the hassle of returning or exchanging your furniture, or learning to live with it even though it doesn't feel right.
+At that point, there are two unpleasant choices: the hassle of returning or exchanging your furniture or learning to live with it even though it doesn't feel right.

 In other words, impulse buying when it comes to furniture is best avoided as it can wreak havoc with your sanity and pocketbook.

 It is easier to figure out what you need by asking yourself these simple questions: